-The Insured Bonds have been rated "Aaa" by Moody's Investors Service, Inc., "AAA" by Standard & Poor's Ratings Services and "AAA" by Fitch Ratings, each with the understanding that the Policy insuring the payment when due of the principal of and interest on the Insured Bonds will be issued by Bond Insurer.
-See "BOND INSURANCE."
-In addition, the Insured Bonds have been given an underlying rating of, and the Bonds maturing June 15, 2008 through June 15, 2011 have been rated, "Aa2" by Moody's Investors Service, Inc., "AA" by Standard & Poor's Ratings Services and "AA-" by Fitch Ratings.
+The Bonds have been rated, "Aa2" by Moody's Investors Service, Inc., "AA" by Standard & Poor's Ratings Services and "AA-" by Fitch Ratings.
 Such ratings reflect only the respective views of such rating agencies.
 Any explanation of the significance of the ratings may only be obtained from the respective rating agency.
 The State furnished each rating agency with certain information and materials, some of which may not have been included in this Official Statement, relating to the Bonds, the State and the Department.
 Generally, rating agencies base their ratings on such information and other investigations, studies and assumptions they deem appropriate.
 There can be no assurance that the ratings will continue for any period of time or that they will not be revised or withdrawn entirely by the respective rating agency, if in its judgment circumstances so warrant.
 Any revision or withdrawal of a rating may have an effect on the marketability and market price of the Bonds.